Magicking/xuanwheel-ble-protocol-re/README.md

 # XuanWheel bluetooth protocol RE

-The XuanWheel is a commercial bicycle wheel LED light "SPOVE".
+The XuanWheel is a commercial bicycle wheel LED light "SPOKE".
 See https://www.amazon.com/dp/B0752Y8DSZ/ for more information.

 This project aims to reverse engineer the protocol use to communicate with the wheel in order to be able to send GIFs, bitmaps and receive telemetry without